REPRESENT!

 A Moment of Clarity

-Gotham Tech’s Career and Technical Education Pathways immerse students in hands-on learning experiences across various fields, including data analytics.
+Gotham Tech’s Career and Technical Education Pathways immerse students in hands-on learning experiences across various fields.
+One of these pathways is data analytics.
 In a CAW workplace challenge, Gotham Tech students created posters that combined both descriptive text and visual elements, such as symbols or illustrations, to effectively communicate a data set such as Ivy League acceptance rates or Marvel Film Studio Profits.
 Each poster had to utilize design concepts of space, including proximity, alignment, contrast, and overlap and layering.